PHLGuide

 In many ways, this cash-only BYOB in Chinatown is like other dim sum spots in the neighborhood: full of people getting mini facials after opening the lids on their steamer baskets.
 But the specialty here is Shanghainese pork soup dumplings, which come in orders of eight and cost less than an Uber from Fishtown to Queen Village.
 Build your meal around these soft, thin wrappers loaded with salty mounds of pork.
 The menu also has dependable go-tos like softball-sized buns, scallion pancakes, and crispy shrimp on sticks.

 Nan Zhou specializes in hand-pulled noodles, and that’s exactly what you should be ordering here.
-The spicy beef soup is mandatory for an.
+The spicy beef soup is mandatory.
 It comes in a salty broth, topped with cilantro, radish, and pickled greens.
 If you inexplicably want something besides noodles, order the scallion pancakes or coconut chicken dumplings.
 They only accept cash, but there's an ATM out front.

 Everything is solid at Xi'an, but the best thing is the Chinese hamburger, which comes in a few varieties (braised pork, spicy minced pork, or beef).
 Our favorite is the cumin beef with green pepper and chilies, but they’re all great.
 The menu also has Western Chinese dishes like some excellent biang biang noodles and spicy sour minced pork noodles, both of which go perfectly with taro milk tea.